mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 }
 ```

-Exit out of your original Nix shell by typing Ctrl+D or typing `exit`.

-Now, instantiate your new shell by running
+Again, I exit my original Nix shell by hitting Ctrl+D or typing `exit` and instantiate a new shell with:

 ```bash
 $ nix develop